metauni/metauni.github.io/mag/index.md

 <form style="border:1px solid #ccc;padding:3px;text-align:center;" action="https://tinyletter.com/adminmetauni" method="post" target="popupwindow" onsubmit="window.open('https://tinyletter.com/adminmetauni', 'popupwindow', 'scrollbars=yes,width=800,height=600');return true"><p><label for="tlemail">Enter your email address to get updates on MAG1:</label></p><p><input type="text" style="width:140px" name="email" id="tlemail" /></p><input type="hidden" value="1" name="embed"/><input type="submit" value="Subscribe" /><p><a href="https://tinyletter.com" target="_blank">powered by TinyLetter</a></p></form>

+## Registration

+Registration is now open.
+Here is the registration process:

+1. Follow Steps 1 and 2 of the [instructions](https://metauni.org/posts/instructions/instructions) to setup your Roblox and Discord accounts.
+2. Open the metauni Discord server and post in the `#mag-registration` channel with your Roblox username and how you want people to refer to you.
+This is mainly for your classmates, so you may wish to include a brief description of your interests and reasons for attending the class, and any links to personal webpages or Twitter accounts you want people to see.
+No pressure though, your Roblox username is enough (for administration purposes we need to know the connection between Discord accounts and Roblox usernames).
+3. Join the [metauni Roblox group](https://www.roblox.com/groups/13108882/metauni#!/about).
+This way we can give you permission to write on the blackboards throughout metauni.

+If you have any problem with these steps, ask for help on the `#mag` channel of the metauni Discord, or <a target="_blank" href="mailto:admin@metauni.org">email us</a>.

 ## Course content

 There will be a two week pre-course